 Asana I’ve come back to time and time again because their free offering is very adequate and it’s very good and it allows you to do everything that you need for free.
 I use Asana not only to manage my content, I guess, for myself in organising the creation of my content.

 I also use it to manage my team, my video team.
-So I don’t produce all of my videos.
+I don’t produce all of my videos.
 I have a video editor and I have an assistant to help me create the content so that I can create as efficiently as possible.

-So we also use Asana.
+We also use Asana.
 It’s not this board that you see here, but for the purposes of this tutorial, it’s really handy in helping you implement.

-So as you can see, what I’ve done is I’ve taken all of the topics that I plotted out in my calendar so Canva video, let’s take that as a demo.
+As you can see, what I’ve done is I’ve taken all of the topics that I plotted out in my calendar so Canva video, let’s take that as a demo.
 For the 12th of January, I went over to my project management tool, Asana.

 And you can see here I have this card that says Canva video and the due date of the 12th of January.
-So I’ve plotted all of the topics in Asana.
+I’ve plotted all of the topics in Asana.
 Everything has a card, so I know that they’re coming up.

 I can see the dates here and then knowing these, I can move it into the correct column and move it along my workflow process.
-So I know this is coming up.
+I know this is coming up.
 I know I have to start it.
 Once I have started it, I’ll move it into the start column.

 Once I’m in development where I’m creating and doing all the research and creating all of the elements, I’ll move it to development and then just continue to move it across the workflow.
 Use whatever workflow works for you.